LachlanMcKee/moshi-generator/README.md

    - A more powerful version of the Gson `SerializedName` alternate key by using string replacement functionality within the `AutoGsonAdapter` annotation.
    - See the [path substitution guide](guides/path_substitution.md) for further details.

+## Example
-For example, given the following JSON:
+Given the following JSON:

 ```json
 {